CasianBlanaru/Storybook/README.md

 ./vendor/bin/typo3 storybook:generate-manifest my_sitepackage another_custom_ext
 ```

 The command will output the absolute path to the generated `template-manifest.json` file.
-This file is always saved inside the `my_fluid_storybook` extension's directory at the following relative path:
+This file is always saved inside the `fluid_storybook` extension's directory at the following relative path:
 `Resources/Public/Storybook/template-manifest.json`
-So, if your `my_fluid_storybook` extension is in `packages/my_fluid_storybook`, the full path would be `packages/my_fluid_storybook/Resources/Public/Storybook/template-manifest.json`.
+So, if your `fluid_storybook` extension is in `packages/fluid_storybook`, the full path would be `packages/fluid_storybook/Resources/Public/Storybook/template-manifest.json`.

 ### Command Behavior

 -   **Without arguments**: Scans all currently active TYPO3 extensions.
-It attempts to filter out common system and core extensions (e.g., `core`, `backend`, `fluid`, `extbase`, etc.) and the `my_fluid_storybook` extension itself.
+It attempts to filter out common system and core extensions (e.g., `core`, `backend`, `fluid`, `extbase`, etc.) and the `fluid_storybook` extension itself.
 The goal is to discover templates in your site packages or custom component extensions.
 -   **With `extension-keys` argument(s)**: Scans only the specified extension(s).
 Multiple extension keys can be provided, separated by spaces.
     Example: `./vendor/bin/typo3 storybook:generate-manifest my_site_package my_components_ext`